Vickers Valiant: Design

 Production aircraft were powered by four Avon 201 turbojet engines, with 9500 lbf thrust.
-The engines also provided bleed air for the pressurization, ice protection, and air conditioning systems.
+The engines also provided bleed air for the pressurisation, ice protection, and air conditioning systems.
 The aircraft's DC electrical generators were also driven by the engines.
 Napier Spraymat electric heaters were installed in the engine inlets to prevent ice formation and subsequent shedding possibly causing engine damage.
 The shape of the engine inlets were long rectangular slots in the first prototype, whereas production Valiants had oval or "spectacle" shaped inlets designed to pass greater airflow for the more powerful engines that were installed.
 The jet exhausts emerged from fairings above the trailing edge of the wings.

 For required takeoff performance from short tropical dispersal bases, a jettisonable rocket booster engines pack was developed for the Valiant.
 Trials were performed with two underwing de Havilland Sprite boosters; they were no longer needed when more powerful variants of the Avon engine became available.
 Also, there was an increased risk of accidents if one booster rocket failed on takeoff, resulting in asymmetric thrust.
 Some Valiant engines had water injection, which increased takeoff thrust by about 1000 lbf per engine.

-The crew were in a pressurized compartment in the forward fuselage and consisted of a pilot, co-pilot, two navigators, and air signaller (later called an air electronics officer (AEO)).
-Manufacture of this pressurized section was subcontracted to Saunders-Roe.
+The crew were in a pressurised compartment in the forward fuselage and consisted of a pilot, co-pilot, two navigators, and air signaller (later called an air electronics officer (AEO)).
+Manufacture of this pressurised section was subcontracted to Saunders-Roe.
 The pilot and co-pilot were located side by side on an upper level, the remaining three crew members sat at stations lower in the cockpit, and faced to the rear.
 The crew was reduced to five with the deleted requirement for defensive gun turrets and air gunners, an operational philosophy proved by the De Havilland Mosquito bomber of World War II.
 The pilot and copilot were provided with Martin-Baker Mk.3 ejector seats, while the rear crew had to bail out of the oval main entrance door on the port side of the fuselage.
 Safe escape using this exit was not considered likely.